 Listed below are a few financial aid facts for ISU faculty.

 Satisfactory Academic Progress (SAP)

 Returning students may be flagged for Satisfactory Academic Progress (SAP) each year, essentially suspending financial aid eligibility based on failure to meet academic standards.
-For example, students may be suspended for the following:
+Students will be suspended for the following:

-- Less than 67% completion rate (W's, drops that occur after classes start, or F's count against course completion)
+- Less than 67% completion rate (Withdrawal's, drops that occur after classes start, or F's count against course completion)

 - Greater than 150% attempted hours.
 For most bachelor's degree students, this occurs around 180 attempted credit hours.

 - Visit our SAP Policy page for detailed metrics.